wp-plugins/updraftplus/readme.txt

 * Select which files to backup (plugins, themes, content, other)
 * Select which components of a backup to restore
 * Download backup archives direct from your WordPress dashboard
-* Database backups can be encrypted for security
+* Database backups can be encrypted for security (Premium)
 * Debug mode that gives full logging of the backup
 * Internationalised (translations very welcome - see below)
 * <a href="http://updraftplus.com">Premium version and support available - http://updraftplus.com</a>